ManuelJess/remstal-gaestezimmer/README.md

 - Kontaktformular, welches die Buchungsdaten abfragt.
 - Eigene Domain for remstal gästezimmer (remstal-gaestezimmer.de, remstal-gästezimmer.de?)
 - Auf Google and Gemeinde Winterbach verlinken
+- Add info pdfs / ensure that all info from the pdfs is on the website

 ## Maybe TODO